 Plump cinnamon and juicy raisins folded into soft, fluffy milk bread.
 You won’t be able to resist tearing chunks out of this Sourdough Cinnamon Raisin Milk Bread.

 Slices of cinnamon raisin milk bread make for the most delicious breakfast bread.
 Serve it toasted with a pat of homemade cultured butter or make the best French toast out of leftover bread.

 A Childhood Favorite

-I remember my parents buying a loaf of Cinnamon Raisin Milk Bread at least once a week when I was growing up.
-It was my dad’s favorite, tender and shred-able, with sweet plump raisins throughout the crumb.
-My parents would bring home an unsliced loaf, my siblings, my dad and I would descend on it, tearing large chunks of bread until there was nothing left.
+I remember my parents buying a loaf of Cinnamon Raisin Milk Bread at least once a week.
+Tender and shreddable, with sweet plump raisins throughout the crumb.
+My parents would bring home an unsliced loaf, and my siblings, my dad and I would descend on it.
+Tearing large chunks of bread until there was nothing left.
 With four of us competing for a piece, these loaves usually didn’t last more than a few hours.